-In Figure~\ref{exp-1:rel-err-plots} we plot the relative errors in various norms versus the mesh-size $h$ for a sequence of finite element approximations obtained from \eqref{weakdisc}.
-Observe that strong convergence is seen in each convergence plot.
-In particular, we see that in the $H^1$-norm the approximations of the value function converge at a slower rate than the approximations of the density function.
+In Figure \ref{exp-1:rel-err-plots} we plot the relative errors in various norms versus the mesh-size $h$ for a sequence of finite element approximations obtained from \eqref{weakdisc}.
+Observe that convergence in norm is seen in each plot.
+We see that the $H^1$-norm of the error of the approximations of the value function converge at a slower rate than that of the error of the approximations of the density function.
 This is due to the fact that $u$ has lower regularity compared to $m$: $m\in C^{\infty}(\Omega)\cap C(\overline{\Omega})$ but $u\notin H^2(\Omega)$.
-In fact, $u$ is in the Besov space $H^{\frac{3}{2}-\epsilon}(\Omega)$ for all arbitrary small $0<\epsilon<\frac{1}{2}$.
-We thus see that the convergence rate of the $H^1$-norm error of the value function approximation is close to the optimal value of $\frac{1}{2}$.
-The convergence rate of the $H^1$-norm error of the density approximations is close to the maximal rate allowed by continuous P1 finite element approximations.
+In fact, $u$ is in the Besov space $H^{\frac{3}{2}-\epsilon}(\Omega)$ for arbitrarily small $0<\epsilon<\frac{1}{2}$.
+In Figure \ref{exp-1:rel-err-plots}, we thus see that the convergence rates of the method are optimal.
 Moreover, the transport vector field approximations converge strongly in the $L^2$-norm.
 This is likely due to the transport vector field approximations converging a.e.\ to the vector field $\frac{1}{m}\tilde{g}$, along with the fact that the gradient $\nabla u\neq 0$ a.e.\ in $\Omega$.